andriktr/private-azure-acr/README.md

 * [terraform/environments/dev/variables.tfvars](terraform/environement/dev/variables.tfvars) - Describes unique values for dev environment

-* `terraform/environments/<any environemnt dir>/variables.tfvars` - Create a directory for your specific environment like stage, prod etc.
+* `terraform/environments/<any environment dir>/variables.tfvars` - Create a directory for your specific environment like stage, prod etc.

 * [terraform/variables.tf](terraform/variables.tf) - Describes all variables and sets default values which are common for all environments